 Fans of adorable Christmas movies unite!
 Finding Christmas has every element of a cheesy Hallmark flick wrapped up and tied with a beautiful, glittery bow.

-As soon as I found out that Karen Schaler was the screenwriter for A Christmas Prince, I knew I had to read her books.
-I added several of her titles to my December TBR in hopes of a little extra Christmas cheer.
-I was not at all disappointed with this, the first of the books I read by her.
+As soon as I found out that Karen Schaler was the screenwriter for A Christmas Prince (the fantastic holiday movie trilogy on Netflix), I knew I had to read her books.
+I added a couple of her titles to my December reading list in 2020, in hopes of a little extra Christmas cheer.
+I was not at all disappointed with Finding Christmas, the first of the books I read by her.

 Let me tell you why this is the best book to read this holiday season.